ladjs/superagent/docs/index.md

   The `res.text` property contains the unparsed response body string.
-This property is always present for the client API, and only when the mime type matches "text/*", "*/json", or "x-www-form-urlencoding" by default for node.
+This property is always present for the client API, and only when the mime type matches "text/*", "*/json", or "x-www-form-urlencoded" by default for node.
 The reasoning is to conserve memory, as buffering text of large bodies such as multipart files or images is extremely inefficient.

   To force buffering see the "Buffering responses" section.